distributedci/dci-blog/content/2023-01-20-mastering-dci-check-change.md

 - Deployment-related hints:
     - `Test-Hints`: this allows you to select a specific deployment to be run by `dci-openshift-agent`.
 By default, it will run a virtualized IPI deployment (`libvirt` type), but you can select many others, as you can see in the docs: `sno`, `assisted`, etc., or you can even omit the run of a check with `no-check`.
 This [Gerrit change example](https://softwarefactory-project.io/r/c/dci-openshift-agent/+/25624) runs a change with an `assisted` deployment, for instance.
     - `Test-Upgrade-Hint`: if activated, it runs an upgrade job after your base deployment, like in this [case](https://softwarefactory-project.io/r/c/dci-openshift-agent/+/26403).
     - `Test-App-Hints`: this allows you to select a specific deployment to be run by `dci-openshift-app-agent`, among the ones saved in its [samples folder](https://github.com/redhat-cip/dci-openshift-app-agent/tree/master/samples).
-By default, it runs `control_plane_example`, but you can also select `tnf_test_example` if you want to run a deployment that also performs [CNF Cert Suite](cnf-cert-suite-with-dci-openshift-app-agent) over the workloads deployed.
+By default, it runs `control_plane_example`, but you can also select `tnf_test_example` if you want to run a deployment that also performs [Red Hat Best Practices for Kubernetes test suite](cnf-cert-suite-with-dci-openshift-app-agent) over the workloads deployed.
 Here we have an [example](https://softwarefactory-project.io/r/c/dci-openshift-app-agent/+/27139) running this deployment, with extra arguments.
 - Argument-related hints (in the examples provided above for deployment-related hints, you can see they combine them with the argument-related hints presented above):
     - These two hints, `Test-Args-Hints` and `Test-App-Args-Hints`, allow to provide extra variables to the jobs that are running with `dci-openshift-agent` and `dci-openshift-app-agent` respectively.
 These can be provided in two ways ([this change](https://softwarefactory-project.io/r/c/dci-openshift-app-agent/+/27139) previously commented has examples for both cases):
         - `-e <variable name>=<value>` for simple variables.